rolandrajko/docker-aws-cli/README.md

 # AWS CLI Docker image

 Containerized AWS CLI on Alpine to avoid requiring the AWS CLI to be installed on developer or CI machines.
-The image also provides a few other tools, including [jq](https://stedolan.github.io/jq/).
+The image also provides a few other tools, including [jq](https://stedolan.github.io/jq/) and [ECS CLI](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_CLI.html).

 ## Providing credentials